awsdocs/amazon-mwaa-user-guide/doc_source/t-create-update-environment.md

 1. Check execution role permissions\.
 An execution role is an AWS Identity and Access Management \(IAM\) role with a permissions policy that grants Amazon MWAA permission to invoke the resources of other AWS services \(such as Amazon S3, CloudWatch, Amazon SQS, Amazon ECR\) on your behalf\.
 Your [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) or [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) also needs to be permitted access\.
 To learn more, see [Execution role](mwaa-create-role.md)\.

 1. To run a troubleshooting script that checks the Amazon VPC network setup and configuration for your Amazon MWAA environment, see the [Verify Environment](https://github.com/awslabs/aws-support-tools/tree/master/MWAA) script in AWS Support Tools on GitHub\.

+## Plugins<a name="troubleshooting-plugins"></a>

+ The following topic describes issues you may encounter when configuring or updating Apache Airflow plugins\.

+### Does Amazon MWAA support implementing custom UI?<a name="custom-ui"></a>

+Currently, Amazon MWAA does not support implementing custom UI changes\.

+### I am able to implement custom UI changes on the [Amazon MWAA local runner](https://github.com/aws/aws-mwaa-local-runner) via plugins, yet when I try to do the same on Amazon MWAA, I do not see my changes nor any errors\.
+Why is this happening?<a name="custom-ui-local-runner"></a>

+the Amazon MWAA local runner has all the Apache Airflow components bundled into one image, allowing you to apply custom UI plugin changes\.

 ## Create bucket<a name="troubleshooting-create-bucket"></a>